Canto

 After worshiping the Original Personality of All Sacrifices with oblations to His tongue which is the sacrificial fire, he sat fully absorbed in the temple room while the sun was setting.

-After worshiping the Original Personality of all sacrifices with oblations to the tongue of the sacrificial fire, he sat fully absorbed in the templeroom while the sun was setting.
+he, after worshiping the Original Personality of All Sacrifices with oblations to the tongue of the sacrificial fire, sat fully absorbed in the temple room while the sun was setting.
 (Vedabase)

-Diti said: 'Oh learned one, Cupid has with eyes for you aimed all his arrows at me and thus, like a mad elephant attacking a banana tree, distresses my poor self.
+Diti said: 'Oh learned soul, Cupid has with eyes for you aimed all his arrows at me and thus, like a mad elephant attacking a banana tree, distresses my poor self.

-Be so good to me, it hurts me to see the children and well-being of your co-wives, please grant [also] me and yourself [therewith] in every respect that wellness.
+Be good to me, it hurts me to see the children and well-being of your co-wives.
+Please grant me this favor and make yourself [therewith] also happy in every respect.

-Be therefore so good to me, I am upset seeing how well-to-do your other wives are; favor me completely with all the prosperity unto you.
+Be therefore so good to me, I am upset seeing how well-to-do your other wives are; do me this favor of granting me in every respect the prosperity unto you.
 (Vedabase)

-The fame of a husband who loves his wife will spread in the world because from the children of a good husband like yourself, society surely will expand.
+The fame of those husbands who love their wive dearly will spread in the world, for society will thrive from the children of a good husband like yourself.

 The fame of the husband who loves his woman will spread in the world as from the children of a good husband like yourself, the society surely does expand.
 (Vedabase)